ashrafulalam005/Age-calculator-with-html-css-javascript/README.md

 ## Overview
 <br>
 Hey there.
 I am Ashraful Alam.
-I am from Bangladesh.
+I am from Chittagong, Bangladesh.
 I am a passionate software developer.
 This is a simple Age Calculator application implemented using HTML, CSS, and JavaScript.
 It allows users to input their birthday and calculates their exact age in years, months, and days.
 See this project and tell me if I can improve something or if it is good.

 ## Credits
 <br>